wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 3.2.9 =
+* Bug fix: external links with special characters (such as, for instance, a question mark) are now properly tracked.

 = 3.2.8 =
-* Bug fix: external links with special characters (such as, for instance, a question mark) are now properly tracked.
 * Buf fix: compatibility issuse with JetPack and IE10 are now fixed

 = 3.2.7 =
-* Bug fix: on some installations, if admin_ajax.php returns an error, the screen is blank.
+* Bug fix: on some installations, if admin-ajax.php returns an error, the screen is blank.
 This is now fixed.